Steamed Chicken with Vietnamese Coriander (Ga Hap Rau Ram)

 Instructions

-4. Place marinated chicken on a shallow heat-proof bowl that will fit your steamer.
+2. Steam: Prepare your steamer and bring it to a rolling boil (about 10 minutes).
+Place marinated chicken on a shallow heat-proof bowl that will fit your steamer.
 Make sure to lay the chicken in a single layer.
-Otherwise it will not cook all the way through.
 Place half of your Vietnamese coriander on top of the chicken then steam for about 30 minutes.
 Remove from the steamer carefully.